-The solar panels will produce the most electricity in the middle of the day, when the sun is highest in the sky.
-Any energy that your solar panels produce that your home doesn’t use will be sent back to the grid, unless you install a solar battery.
-At night, when your home’s energy usage is higher than what your panels are producing, you will take electricity from the grid.
+The solar panels will produce the most electricity in the middle of the day when the sun is highest in the sky.
+Any energy your solar panels produce that your home doesn’t use will be sent to the utility grid or your Tesla Powerwall battery if you have one installed.

 The Gateway monitoring system keeps track of this process and how your solar power system is performing, which you can keep an eye on with the Tesla app.

-Tesla solar panels look like the solar panels you’re used to seeing on roofs.
-They are installed on top of your existing roof and generate electricity for your home to use.
+Tesla solar panels look like the ones you’re used to seeing on roofs.
+They are installed on top of your existing roof and generate electricity for your home.

 Tesla’s solar shingles are designed to look like traditional roofing materials, so you can’t tell that there is solar installed on the roof.